StefanYuan/ProjectEuler/README.md

 ========
 This repo contains the problem-solving codes for PrjectEuler.

-All of these codes are coded by R language.
+All of these codes are coded by R language, sometimes python.

 Welcome to discuss the problems.